gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Object-Oriented-Programming.md

 ## Polymorphism

-`Poly` means many and `morphism` means form.
-So it means many forms.
+`Poly` means MANY and `morphism` means FORM.
+So it means MANY FORM, indicating that a single interface can be used to represent different underlying forms (data types).

-In the polymorphism, an overridden method is resolved at runtime (not compile time).
-So that it allows a program to be more flexible because the method calls are not fixed at compile time but are **dynamically determined at runtime**.
+**Compile-Time Polymorphism (Static Binding)**: This is achieved through method overloading.
+The method to be invoked is determined **at compile time**.

+**Run-Time Polymorphism (Dynamic Binding/Late Binding)**: This is achieved through method overriding.
+The method to be invoked is determined **at runtime**, which involves dynamic dispatch and late binding.

+Late binding in TypeScript example,

 ```typescript
 // Defining the base Bread class